Deployment of FortiGate virtual appliance on Sunlight.io

 Select the network which the new interface is connected to.

 Configure the network interfaces on FortiGate web-based manager.
-All the interfaces attached to the FortiGate VM should be available and presented as physical interface connected to the ports of FortiGate.
-You could configure the interface as the way you need, including Virtual Wire Pair and VLAN tagged interface.
+All the interfaces attached to the FortiGate VM should be available and are presented as physical interface connected to the ports of FortiGate.
+The interface can be configured according to user needs, including Virtual Wire Pair and VLAN tagged interface.